Pulickel Ajayan: Research

 Ajayan's research over the years has focused on the design and creation of nano-engineered materials for many applications that include energy storage, structural, electronics, coatings and catalysis.
 Apart from leading a large research team, he also focuses on teaching and lecturing around the world on nanotechnology.
 He is the founding chair of the Department of Materials Science and Nanoengineering at Rice and served as its chair for the first ten years.
 He serves on the advisory board of several materials and nanotechnology journals, nanotechnology startups and international conferences.
 In his role as an academic at Rice and RPI, Ajayan has been a major promoter of nanotechnology, teaching various interdisciplinary courses at the undergraduate and graduate levels.
 Constantly travelling to disseminate knowledge, Ajayan has a large number of collaborators worldwide and several of his past group members presently hold faculty positions abroad and inside the United States.
 He has had distinguished visiting professor positions at various prestigious Universities around the world, such as several of the IITs, and IISC in India, NTU Singapore, Shinshu University, Japan and ISIS Strasbourg, France.
 As a Helmoltz-Humboldt prize winner, he was a frequent visitor at the Institute of Nanotechnology in KIT, Karlsruhe, Germany, during 2007–2010.
 He has been consistently listed among the most cited researchers and top materials scientists in the world.

 Personal life

-Ajayan is married to Poornima, who also works at Rice University as a program manager, and they have two daughters, Anakha and Ahi.
+Ajayan is married to Poornima, who also works at Rice University as a program manager, and they have two daughters.